-Overall, customer preferences are most closely aligned with the Alternative LCP because it more fully utilises existing resources, rather than depending on new short-term resource development.
+Overall, customer preferences are most closely aligned with the Alternative LCP and BVP because these utilise existing resources more, rather than depending on new short-term resource development.

 3.3.5 Environmental and social impact

 The outputs from the Strategic Environmental Assessment (SEA), Habitats Regulations Assessment (HRA), Ecosystem Services Assessment (ESA) have been used to compare the alternative plans.
 These are summarised below more details can be found in the main documents.